IntronicCNVs/Background-models/README.md

 The number of CNVs overlapping introns is calculated by groups of introns classified by evolutionary ages or by sizes.
 A P-value is calculate for each subgroup of introns.

 deletions_introns_genes_ages.RData
+RData object containing coordinates of deletions, intronic ranges, exons ranges and gene evolutionary ages, necessary for running all analyses.